amoghgupta26/apple-financial-model/README.md

 The position I'd take: **Hold existing, don't add at $195.** Wait for a pullback toward $160–$170 before building a position.

-> ⚠️ Student project — not investment advice.

 ---

 ## 📚 Data Sources